WebAssembly/component-model/design/mvp/Async.md

 * `recursive` function type attribute: allow a function to opt in to recursive [reentrance], extending the ABI to link the inner and outer activations
+* add a `strict-callback` option that adds extra trapping conditions to provide the semantic guarantees needed for engines to statically avoid fiber creation at component-to-component `async` call boundaries
 * add `stringstream` specialization of `stream<char>` (just like `string` is a specialization of `list<char>`)
 * allow pipelining multiple `stream.read`/`write` calls